Go to Reviews.org AU Edition

-Best TV provider's DVR — DISH Hopper 3
+The best TV provider's DVR is the DISH Hopper 3

-If you’re looking for Over-the-Air recording (free broadcast signals that can be picked up by antennas), you will need a separate USB antenna, but other than that, the Hopper is good to go.
+If you’re looking for Over-the-Air recording (free broadcast signals that can be picked up by antennas), you will need a separate USB antenna.
+But other than that, the Hopper 3 is good to go.
 It will even send signals to your Joey units (additional receivers), so the whole home is hooked up.

 What really makes the Hopper jump(!) out is its special features: AutoHop, voice control, and remote finder.
 AutoHop skips commercials with a single button, no guesswork needed.
 The voice control remote means you don’t have to select and type individual letters into your search, while the remote finder is a lifesaver for anyone who has spent more time looking for the remote than watching their show.

-Hopper 3 is Bluetooth compatible for headphones and other devices, which is nice if you want to watch TV privately.
+The Hopper 3 is Bluetooth compatible with headphones and other devices, which is nice if you want to watch TV privately.
 That way, if others are asleep or studying, you can still catch up on your shows.

-What we can't love about DISH Hopper 3
+What we can't like about the DISH Hopper 3

-It’s hard to say anything negative about the Hopper, since it has just about everything that we need from a DVR.
+It’s hard to say anything negative about the Hopper 3, since it has just about everything that we need from a DVR.
 Perhaps because it’s the current gold standard, we don’t have much to complain about—except that we wish it was absolutely free.

 Who should get the DISH Hopper 3?

-What we can't love about the DIRECTV Genie
+What we can't like about the DIRECTV Genie

 Another minor complaint is the included remote control isn’t equipped for voice recognition.
 While you can use a device like your phone or tablet, we’d prefer the dedicated unit to have this feature.
 That way, we can use our spare device to look up other things, like player or game stats—or pizza delivery services near us.